 However, one challenge for the housing industry heading into this winter is the dwindling number of homes available for sale.
 Lawrence Yun, Chief Economist for the National Association of Realtors (NAR), recently said:

 "There is no shortage of hopeful, potential buyers, but inventory is historically low.”

 In addition, Danielle Hale, Chief Economist for realtor.com, notes:

-“Fewer new sellers coming to mark ...
+“Fewer new sellers coming to market while a greater than ; ...